mem-memov/net/README.md

 Searchable texts are written with the purpose to be easily searched.
 In fact search operations happen very often while an author is creating such a text.
 They help to simplify input prompting with options.
 Each word gets connected to a small number of other words, each of them provided with a category.
 Categories are chosen freely by the author.
 Several authors help each other defining categories.

 This format can be used by machines to communicate with humans.
 When all sorts of machines put their status information into a common channel they can be found by you and me.
-Now it is of no use because only software developers understand messages of their machines.
+Now it is not possible because only software developers understand messages of their machines.

 Highlights:
 * code covered with unit tests